realadammatthew/humbleberger/src/copy/this-history-of-everything.md

 **Humbleberger Ministries**

 When we talk about "The History of Everything," there are many ways to look at it.
 Today, I want to humbly share with you one such perspective that I personally find deeply fascinating and spiritually profound.
-This view comes from a **Jewish Christian Young Earth Creationist, Pre-Tribulation, Pre-Millennial** framework.
+This view comes from a **Jewish-Christian Young Earth Creationist, Pre-Tribulation, Pre-Millennial** framework.
 I emphasize that this is just one of many interpretative frameworks, and I encourage each of you to pray, meditate, and study the Scriptures to form your own convictions as the Spirit leads.

 ## Creation & Fall (\~4004 BC)